Introduction

 The global business world is intensely competitive.
 Having a competitive advantage over other players in your business is not only a sound business strategy but a necessity.
 This can be achieved by thorough research into your competitor profile, their marketing strategy, social networks, job postings, etc. Gathering this information, known as Competitive Intelligence (CI) gives you a lot of ammunition to use against your competitors, but is all for naught if you’re unable to analyze and decode it to your advantage.

-This process thus, called competitive intelligence analysis, is more important than data collection itself.
+This process is called competitive intelligence analysis, is more important than data collection itself.
 According to Harvard Business Review, the goal for strategic intelligence is not to collect market information, but to use that information to generate insights that in turn support ever-changing perspectives.
-It involves creating reports, comparing metrics, and utilizing tools at your disposal.
-This actionable guide is a compendium that will provide you with all you need to know about this process, helping you get the best of your competitive intelligence programs.
-Let’s begin!
+It involves creating competitor analysis reports, comparing metrics, and utilizing tools at your disposal.

 What Is Competitive Intelligence Analysis?

-Take a 7-day free trial of Contify’s Market and Competitive Intelligence Platform >>
+Take a 7-day free trial of Contifyβs Market and Competitive Intelligence Platform >>

 Steps to Prepare Competitive Intelligence Analysis Report